chloealbright/DevHiveMind/Testing/Cleanup/Test Cases.md

 	Non-obvious, non-boundary special values, for example, log(1 + the smallest floating-point number) avoid these cases especially in interview.

 For the Corner, Edge, & Test cases more can be added later.

+## Error Guessing

+Error guessing is the process by which a developer or tester determines where there may be errors in the software and writes corresponding test cases to address these potential errors so that they may be corrected.

+## User Scenario Case Testing

+User scenario case testing asks the tester to step into the shoes of the end user.
+It utilizes actual test cases to ensure that all possible scenarios are addressed.
+This type of testing focuses on end-to-end scenarios to handle complex problems.

+## Decision/ Truth Table Testing

+Decision table testing is a form testing that assesses different combinations of inputs and places them in a table.
+The corresponding outputs are categorized into “true” or “false,” and these are used to determine where there is a problem that needs resolving.